Who we are

 Our Mission and Role

-INSPIRE – we promote ‘in the round’ ethical approaches and considered solutions that tackle root causes
+- To encourage ‘in the round’ decision-making and long-term solutions that tackle root causes

 Our Council Members are all leaders in their relevant fields, and appointed as individuals.
 They bring a broad range of expertise to our work, from academic research through to practical knowledge of farming, business and policy.
 Our staff and volunteers are all committed to creating food systems that are fair and healthy for people, animals and the planet.